cpacker/MemGPT/memgpt/local_llm/README.md

-## tl;dr - how to connect MemGPT to non-OpenAI LLMs
+## How to connect MemGPT to non-OpenAI LLMs

 **If you have a hosted ChatCompletion-compatible endpoint that works with function calling**:
   - simply set `OPENAI_API_BASE` to the IP+port of your endpoint: